-Sarah Encarnacion is the Director of Community Relations at Modern Law, and a diligent proponent for anyone going through divorce, domestic violence, abuse or unstable situations.
-She joined our team as a Client Advocate, helping link new clients with the best attorney in-house, or referring them out to the professional in our network that could provide them with the best possible representation.
+Sarah Encarnacion is the Marketing Manager at Modern Law, and a diligent proponent for anyone going through divorce, domestic violence, abuse or unstable situations.
+She joined our team as a Client Advocate in 2021, helping link new clients with the best attorney in-house, or referring them out to the professional in our network that could provide them with the best possible representation.
 Apart from new clients, she made sure our existing clients and attorneys stayed on top of milestones for their current family law cases.
 Her dedication to Modern Law’s client satisfaction, inclination for data collection, and experience as a social worker for Arizona DCS allowed her to secure her current role; which enables her to spend more time working directly with the local community and referral partners, while planning events and supporting Modern Law’s day-to-day on the side.
 Creative problem-solving skills are her forte, and the thoughtful consideration she takes with each project always keep personal well-being, emotion and understanding front of mind.
 Undoubtedly, her commitment to being a caregiver has permeated many facets of her life.
 After becoming a mother, her relationship with herself blossomed into personal healing adventure and, in the same way she strives to make a safe place for clients, she aspires to make her home a sanctuary for her child in which he can thrive in peace.
 A place where well-being is measured in happiness and health.

 Journey To Family Law